brunsgaard/go-pdfium-render/README.md

 ### Install

-[pdfium-binaries](https://github.com/bblanchon/pdfium-binaries) needs to be present on your system and [pkg-config](https://en.wikipedia.org/wiki/Pkg-config) should be able to find it.
+[Pdfium binaries](https://github.com/bblanchon/pdfium-binaries) needs to be present on your system and [pkg-config](https://en.wikipedia.org/wiki/Pkg-config) should be able to find it.

 I wrote my own .pc file.